 We have more tools than ever to quantify employee-related data, from communications and morale to biorhythms and exercise routines.
 What we need to do now is shift our mindset as corporations, and change our lifestyle as employees.
 The gold standard of health care is being defined by those employers actively harnessing the human side of their data, for their people, their productivity, and their bottom line.

 Catherine oversees UBF's daily operations and client retention strategy.
 She has a background in mathematics, economics, and human resources.
-In her spare time, she enjoys spending time with her family, taking the dog on long walks, and caring for a small garden.
+In her spare time, she enjoys spending time with her family, taking the dog on long walks, and caring for a small and unfruitful garden.